praveenraghuvanshi/covid-19/README.md

   - **Part-2:** [COVID-19 Prediction using ML.Net framework](https://github.com/praveenraghuvanshi1512/covid-19/tree/master/part-2)
 - We'll leverage recently introduced support for C# in Jupyter Notebook

+In case you prefer reading as an article, it has been published on [Dev.to](https://dev.to/praveenraghuvanshi/covid-19-eda-and-prediction-using-net-dataframe-and-ml-net-c-introduction-nlb)

 Please share your feedback/suggestion through below channels

 **LinkedIn :** https://in.linkedin.com/in/praveenraghuvanshi